advbet/flower/README.md

-`smesh` (_service mesh_) is a package that provides an idiomatic, simple and an expressive way of defining how services (goroutines) should be started and gracefully closed.
+`flower` (_flow er_) is a package that provides an idiomatic, simple and an expressive way of defining how services (goroutines) should be started and gracefully closed.

 ## Install

-`go get -u github.com/advbet/smesh`
+`go get -u github.com/advbet/flower`

 ## Examples